civican/legisinfo/42-1/bills/C-83/bill_text.md

 in the prescribed circumstances in situations in which the inmate has been in a place where there was a likelihood of access to contraband that is capable of being hidden on or in the body; or

-when the inmate is entering or leaving a **structured intervention unit**.
+when the inmate is entering or leaving a structured intervention unit.

-> **Explanatory Note**:
-> Existing text of section 48:
-> *Existing Text*:
-> > A staff member of the same sex as the inmate may conduct a routine strip search of an inmate, without individualized suspicion,
-> > in the prescribed circumstances, which circumstances must be limited to situations in which the inmate has been in a place where there was a likelihood of access to contraband that is capable of being hidden on or in the body; or
-> > when the inmate is entering or leaving a segregation area.

 ### Section 15